If you would like to talk to someone about epilepsy, our trained advisers are here to help.

 Other types of status epilepticus

-Other types of status epilepticus can happen.
+Other seizure types can also become status epilepticus if they go on too long.
 For example, some people with a rare type of epilepsy called Lennox-Gastaut syndrome may have tonic status epilepticus.
 This is when a person has repeated tonic seizures where their whole body stiffens, with little or no recovery in between.

 How can I reduce my risk of status epilepticus if I have epilepsy?